Academic Year and Summer Internships

-Meet with the faculty adviser who has agreed to sponsor your IFC and develop an Educational Plan with him or her which summarizes the academic component(s) and work product(s) which will result from the IFC.
-Attach the written Educational Plan to the IFC Application and forward the same to your faculty adviser for review and signature.
+Meet with the F&M Faculty member who has agreed to be the Sponsor for your IFC and develop an Educational Plan with him or her which summarizes the academic component(s) and work product(s) which will result from the IFC.
+(A sample Educational Plan is available for download, below, and may be used to structure your own plan.)

-Having obtained all faculty and employer signatures, visit OSPGD at Harwood Commons, to obtain the signatures of your Student Development Adviser and the Director of Community and Employer Partnerships, which will be the last signatures you need.
-Please note that your application will not be signed without a copy of your Educational Plan and Internship Description.
+Having obtained all F&M faculty and employer signatures, email the complete application, Educational Plan, Job Offer, and Job Description to email@example.com to obtain the approval of the Director of Employer & Community Partnerships and your Student Development Adviser.
+Please note that your application will not be approved without a copy of your Educational Plan, Job Description, and Job Offer.

-Fall and Spring Semesters - Last day to drop/add a class (varies per semester, please see the academic calendar for specific dates.)
+Fall and Spring Semesters - Last day to add a class (varies per semester, please see the academic calendar for specific dates.)

 Sophomore, Junior, or Senior status